 How do walled gardens impact publishers?

 Strong competition on the demand-side directly benefits publishers in terms of generating better yield for every available impression.
-In fact, this is the reason header bidding gained widespread adoption, which also serves as a good example for how walled gardens affect publishers.
+In fact, this is the reason header bidding gained widespread adoption, which also serves as a good example of how walled gardens affect publishers.

 Before header bidding, Google gave its ad exchange (AdX) a “last-look” advantage.
 With that, before an impression was served, AdX could review all competing bids and then had the opportunity to outbid them.
 However, the other exchanges did not get a chance to do so.